 Then Jephthah went over to fight the Ammonites, and the LORD gave them into his hands. — Judges 11:32

-This week’s Haftorah reading brings us the story of Jephthah, one of Israel’s leaders who rescued the people from an attacking nation.
+In Judges chapter 11, we read the story of Jephthah, one of Israel’s leaders who rescued the people from an attacking nation.
 On the surface, the story seems to be about Jephthah’s personal journey.
-The reading begins by telling us that his mother was a prostitute, his brothers kicked him out and exiled him, and then he became the leader of many strong, but ignorant men.
-We read how when Israel was in danger, the elders came to Jephthah begging for his help.
-Jephthah made sure that if he, in fact, helped them out, they in turn would make him their leader.
-Jephthah triumphed over Israel’s enemies and became the ruler of his tribe.
+The chapter begins by telling us that he was born from a questionable mother, exiled by his brothers, and then the leader of many strong but ignorant men.
+We read how when Israel was in danger, the elders came to Jephthah to ask for his help.
+After giving them a serious guilt trip and receiving a promise of leadership, he agrees.
+Jephthah triumph’s over Israel’s enemies and becomes the ruler of his tribe.

-A few verses later we read, “But the Israelites said to the LORD, ‘We have sinned.
+A few verses later we read: “But the Israelites said to the LORD, ‘We have sinned.
 Do with us whatever you think best, but please rescue us now.’
 Then they got rid of the foreign gods among them and served the LORD.
-And he could bear Israel’s misery no longer” (vv.15–16).
-Again, it’s clear that when the people repented, God took up their cause and their safety was secured.
+And he could bear Israel’s misery no longer” (v.15-16).
+Again, it’s as clear as black and white.
+When the people repented, God took up their cause and their safety was secured.

-With that background, we now can look at the narrative of our reading differently.
-Perhaps all the details of Jephthah’s personal life were included to tell us what the Jewish sages also concluded — Jephthah was not the greatest leader that Israel ever had!
-However, it’s not the leader who determined the people’s destiny; it’s the people and their relationship with God that secured their future.
-Jephthah was merely God’s instrument to make that happen.
+With that background, we can understand the narrative of our reading differently.
+Perhaps all the details of Jephthah’s personal life are to tell us what the Jewish teachers had long concluded — Jephthah was not the greatest leader that Israel ever had.
+However, it’s not the leader who determines our destiny; it’s the people and our relationship with God that secure our future.

-This is an encouraging message for anyone who has lost faith in the people and circumstances that appear to be determining his or her destiny.
-The truth is that we determine our own destiny by how we relate to God, the only true Savior.
+This is an encouraging message for all of us who have lost faith in the people and circumstances that appear to be the determining factors of our destiny.
+The truth is that we, the people, determine our own destiny by how we relate to God, the only true Savior.
 Don’t give away your power; rather harness your power through prayer, repentance, and faith.